willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 When another multimedia USB device (such as a web cam) shares the same USB hub (either external or inside your PC) with the Windows Mixed Reality headset, in rare cases the headset's audio jack/headphones may either have a buzzing sound or no audio at all.
 Plug your headset into a USB port that does not share the same hub as the other device, or disconnect/disable your other USB multimedia device.

 In very rare cases, the host PC's USB hub cannot provide enough power to the Windows Mixed Reality headset and you may notice a loud burst of noise from the headphones connected to the headset.
-If this occurs please file a Feedback Hub bug immediately.
+If this occurs please file a [Feedback Hub](https://docs.microsoft.com/en-us/hololens/hololens-feedback) bug immediately.
 Workarounds that have helped some users include not using extension cables, using a dedicated, external powered USB 3.0 HUB, or trying a different USB port on the PC.

 ### My Bluetooth audio headset isn't working as expected

 Bluetooth audio peripherals do not work well with Windows Mixed Reality voice and spatial sound experiences.
-BT Audio headsets cannot support mic input and stereo output at the same time, so when using it for gamechat or other voice input, you won't hear stereo or spatialized sound.
-BT Audio headsets can also negatively affect your motion controller experience.
-Microsoft does not recommend using Bluetooth Audio headsets with Windows Mixed Reality.
+Bluetooth audio headsets cannot support mic input and stereo output at the same time, so when using it for gamechat or other voice input, you won't hear stereo or spatialized sound.
+Bluetooth audio headsets can also negatively affect your motion controller experience.
+Microsoft does not recommend using Bluetooth audio headsets with Windows Mixed Reality.

 ### Sound is or isn't coming from expected directions

-The Windows Mixed Reality home includes spatial sound simulation, where audio from apps you've placed in your home sounds like it's coming from the location of those apps.
+The Windows Mixed Reality home includes spatial sound simulation, so the audio sounds like it's coming from the app location in your home.
 As you turn around, and move closer or farther from each app, the sound direction and level will change, just like in real life.
 This change in audio isn't a bug, it's designed to further the sense of realism.

-Additionally, when you open and play music from a background-capable music app (like Groove Music) in your Windows Mixed Reality home and then open an immersive VR experience (like a game) the sound from the music app will crossfade from spatial sound to stereo.
-It may appear louder than before because the distance between you and the sound is now zero.
+Additionally, when you open and play music from a background-capable music app (like Groove Music) in your home and then open an immersive VR experience (like a game) the sound from the music app will crossfade from spatial sound to stereo.
+It may appear louder than before because there is no longer any distance between you and the sound.

-If you have Cortana enabled on your host PC prior to using your Windows Mixed Reality headset, you may lose the spatial sound simulation applied to the apps you place around the Windows Mixed Reality home.
+If you have Cortana enabled on your host PC prior to using your Windows Mixed Reality headset, you may lose the spatial sound simulation applied to the apps in your Windows Mixed Reality home.
 The work around is to enable "Windows Sonic for Headphones" on all the audio devices attached to your PC, even your headset-connected audio device:
 1. Left-click the speaker icon on the desktop taskbar and select from list of audio devices.
 2. Right-click the speaker icon on the desktop taskbar and select "Windows Sonic for Headphones" in the "Speaker setup" menu.
 3. Repeat these steps for all of your audio devices (endpoints).